giovannellilab/ena-submission/README.md

 Compilation of utilities for the programmatic ENA submission of RAW sequenced data

-You have just received your newly sequenced biological material and you are scared to loose you precious and expensive data by a faulty hard disk or crippled PC'
-That is quite a hot potato to handle but luckily for you and me there is the ENA or Europena Nucleotide Archive, which is the answer you were looking for!
-Long storage, geographically redundant and FREE!
+Are you ascared to loose you precious and expensive data by a faulty hard disk or crippled PC?.
+That is quite a hot potato to handle but luckily for you there is the ENA or Europena Nucleotide Archive, Long storage, geographically redundant and FREE!
 In other words, your data are secured forever, in most of the chances.

 More info at [ENA:guidelines](https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html)